Sudanese NHS doctor 'betrayed' after being refused entry onto evacuation flight to UK

 But after 16 hours queuing at the site north of Khartoum, Dr Babikar was told he could not board.

-"They said 'we are really sorry, this is the guidance from the Home Office'.
+"They said, 'we are really sorry, this is the guidance from the Home Office'.
 And a soldier took me out," he said.

 Speaking on Newsnight, Dr Nadia Baasher of the Sudanese Junior Doctor's Association said Dr Babiker was just one example of a much larger problem.
-She said she knew of at least 24 NHS doctors in a similar position, having been caught in Sudan while on a short trip there, many of them for Eid.
+She said she knew of at least 24 NHS doctors in a similar position, having been caught in Sudan while on a short trip there, many of them for the Muslim celebration of Eid.

 "People are heartbroken by the whole situation," she said.

 She said that some of those who had gone to the airbase had taken the decision to leave their Sudanese families behind to return to their jobs working in the NHS - and some were travelling with their young children.

 "It's not safe.
 This is is very disappointing to see that they weren't treated with some consideration."

-Many had been visiting family in Sudan for Muslim celebration Eid, like Dr Babikar who travelled to the East African nation three days before fighting started.

 The operation to rescue British nationals has undoubtedly been a difficult one, with priority given to children, the sick and the elderly.

-Downing Street has said eligibility requirements had been set out "very clearly" and had not changed, but there was "an element of discretion" for those working on the ground in Sudan.
-The Foreign Office also said other routes are available, "such as crossing the border into Egypt."
+Downing Street has said eligibility requirements have been set out "very clearly" and have not changed, but there is "an element of discretion" for those working on the ground in Sudan.
+The Foreign Office also said other routes were available, "such as crossing the border into Egypt".

-But Dr Babikar claims that discretion was not used.
+But Dr Babikar claims that discretion was not used in his case.
 He says he would have gladly waited in line, but says he was told to leave the airbase by soldiers.

-"I'd be more than happy to wait for for other people to be evacuated before me, but to not have any chance to be evacuated in this very risky are....
+"I'd be more than happy to wait for other people to be evacuated before me, but to not have any chance to be evacuated in this very risky situation is....
 I'm really feeling disappointed."

 The Foreign Office said eight flights had airlifted 897 people from the east African country to Cyprus as of Thursday.